 - Level 4: less than 20,000 transactions per year.

-Risks of securing transactions on Shopify B2B without PCI DSS
+Transaction security risks on Shopify B2B without PCI DSS

 Consequences of data breaches for B2B on Shopify

-Case studies: security incidents occurring without PCI DSS
+Case studies: Security incidents occurring without PCI DSS

-History is full of examples where a lack of compliance led to major incidents.
+History is full of examples where lack of compliance led to major incidents.
 Take, for example, certain companies that suffered massive leaks of customer information after neglecting to implement adequate firewall configuration or failing to effectively protect data during processing and storage.
 These situations could have been avoided with strict adherence to PCI DSS requirements, thus highlighting their crucial importance in securing B2B transactions on Shopify.

 Benefits of PCI DSS compliance for transactions on Shopify B2B

-Increased trust of B2B customers on Shopify
+Increased B2B customer trust on Shopify

 Fraud reduction through PCI DSS compliance